icgc-argo/wfpm/README.md

 wfpm test
 ```

-This is equivalent to run the test using Nextflow directly:
+This is equivalent to running the test using Nextflow command directly:
 ```
 cd demo-fastqc-wf/tests
 nextflow run checker.nf -params-file test-job-1.json
 ```

 You should see the test run successfully.
-We now simply push the code to github:
+We now simply push the code to GitHub:
 ```
 git push -u origin demo-fastqc-wf@0.1.0
 ```